Earth and Environmental Systems

 Applied Environmental Solutions

-Think of this launchpad as our research-and-development arm for the environment.
-These projects test possible solutions to environment and sustainability problems.
-They help us determine which options will have the greatest impact for good.
+This launchpad is the Wrigley Institute’s research-and-development arm for the environment.
+These projects test possible solutions to environment and sustainability problems, so we can determine suitability for large-scale implementation and impact.

 Accelerating Alkalinity Reactions for Carbon Capture and Storage